Looking for something to keep the kiddos busy? This list of heart crafts for kids has some great ideas.

 Heart Crafts for Kids

-Simple Heart Craft for Toddlers // Talk about a cheap craft.
-You probably already have everything you need to make this fun little heart craft at home already — coffee filters, scissors, markers, and string!
+Simple Heart Craft for Toddlers // Talk about a cheap craft, y’all.
+You probably already have everything you need to make this fun little heart craft at home already — coffee filters, scissors, markers, and string is all it takes!

-Valentine’s Day Heart Fingerprint Craft // Have your child create a masterpiece using their little fingerprints.
+Valentine’s Day Heart Fingerprint Craft // Have your child create a masterpiece using their cute, little fingerprints.
+Use paint, a stamp pad, markers, etc. and make this festive little tree.
 How adorable are these?

-Tissue Paper Heart Craft for Kids // Get out your colored tissue paper and make an adorable, colorful heart – perfect for displaying!
+Tissue Paper Heart Craft for Kids // Get out your colored tissue paper and make an adorable, colorful heart – perfect for displaying during the holiday of love!

 Painted Newspaper Puffy Heart Craft // This is a fun way to use yesterday’s newspaper.
-Yesterday’s trash can be today’s treasure!
+Yesterday’s trash can be today’s treasure and this cute little heart craft for kids is a perfect example!

 Flamingo Valentine Heart Card // You can turn some wiggly eyes and felt into an adorable little flamingo card perfect for Valentine’s Day.